Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Phenomenology of the self-interacting dark matter

-In the regime with $G_s > m_\chi^{-1}$, the factor $S$ increases with $G_S$ since a larger coupling leads to a more substantial neutrino potential and a stronger Sommerfeld enhancement effect.
-Without thermal correction, the factor $S-1$ is limited to be $0.020$.
-Including C$\nu$B correction, the factor $S-1$ reduces to $0.014$ due to the screening of the neutrino potential by the repulsive background potential.
+In the regime with $G_s < m_\chi^{-1}$, the factor $S$ increases with $G_S$ since a larger coupling leads to a more substantial neutrino potential and a stronger Sommerfeld enhancement effect.
+Without thermal correction, the factor $S-1$ is limited to be $0.005$.
+Including C$\nu$B correction, the factor $S-1$ is significantly reduced due to the screening of the neutrino potential by the repulsive background potential.
 In the non-relativistic limit ($m_\nu \gg T$), the C$\nu$B correction to the ladder diagram in the annihilation process is insignificant.
 While in the relativistic limit ($m_\nu \ll T$), the C$\nu$B effects can be important if the cosmic neutrino background has a higher temperature $T$.
-For the parameters shown above, the enhancement peaks are deduced by the maximum of $\Delta S /S = 0.7 \%$ for $R = m_\chi^{-1}$.
-With such a slight deviation, the thermal correction from the cosmic neutrino background seems insignificant for the Sommerfeld enhancement in the annihilation.
+For the parameters shown above, the enhancements completely vanish for $R = m_\chi^{-1}$.
+Thus, the thermal correction from the cosmic neutrino background is significant for the Sommerfeld enhancement in the annihilation.

 Note that as the potential is regulated by the cutoff $R$, the Sommerfeld enhancement is non-universal.
-At $G_s < m_\chi^{-1}$, the $1/r^5$ potential ceases to be a valid non-relativistic description.
+At $G_s > m_\chi^{-1}$, the $1/r^5$ potential ceases to be a valid non-relativistic description.
 As $r \sim m_\chi^{-1}$, the momentum transfer would be comparable to $G_s^{-1}$.
 Within this regime, the Sommerfeld enhancement depends on the UV channel of this contact interaction.
 The possible UV interaction will be discussed in the next section.

-\subsection{Possible UV channel and the Nature of Scalar DM}
+\subsection{Possible UV channel and the nature of scalar DM}

 In this section, we discuss a possible UV channel that generates the effective DM-neutrino self-interaction in Eq.~\eqref{Effective DM Interaction}, focusing on scalar DM $\chi$ coupled to active neutrinos $\nu$ such that the quadratic effective operator is generated.
-This effective vertex can be generated by the t-channel and s-channel mediators, similar in structure to the fermionic DM case (see Ref.\cite{Xu_2022}).
+This effective vertex can be generated by the t-channel and s-channel mediators, similar in structure to the fermionic DM case (see ref.\cite{Xu_2022}).

 For the $s$-channel mediator, the quadratic effective operator can be generated via the Yukawa interaction between a neutrino and another heavy fermion $N$:

 Integrating out the heavy fermion ($M_N \gg m_\chi$) yields the effective coupling $G_s \simeq (y^2_s + y^2_p)/M_N$ and $G_p \simeq y_sy_p / M_N$.
 For the $t$-channel mediator, the quadratic interaction in Eq.~\eqref{Effective DM Interaction} is generated via a scalar mediator $\phi$ with mass $M_\phi$, which couples to scalar DM $\chi$.
 This is given by